 Why Is My Peppermint Bark Separating?

 The main reason your Peppermint Bark is separating is temperature.
-To make sure the two types of chocolate “stick” together and don’t separate, it’s best not to let the dark chocolate harden completely before layering on the white chocolate.
-The dark chocolate should be firm and at room temperature.
+To ensure the two types of chocolate “stick” together and don’t separate, it’s best not to let the dark chocolate harden completely before layering on the white Chocolate.

 More Christmas Treat Ideas